meisterluk/taptaptap3/README.rst

     ok
     not ok

 Or take a look at the more sophisticated ``TapCreator``.
-If you are a real pro, you can use ``TapDocument`` directly, which covers all possibilities of TAP.
+If you are a real expert, you can use ``TapDocument`` directly, which covers all possibilities of TAP.

 Command line tools
 ------------------